Diptonil/devops-engineering/Message Queues & Pub-Sub/Apache Kafka/README.md

 ## Zookeeper

+Zookeeper these days have become a Kafka prerequisite.
+They made this technology baked into the system.
 - Assume an example in which there exists a producer, a consumer, 2 brokers with one topic named 'Users', 3 partitions.
 Broker 1 is the leader of partition 1 and 2.
 Broker 2 is the leader of partition 3.
 - The Producer would produce an item and schedule it as "write to topic User, partition 3".
-The brokers constantly keep on *gossiping* among themselves, under the system of Zookeeper,
+The brokers constantly keep on *gossiping* among themselves, under the system of Zookeeper.
+Now Kafka takes the leader partition and correctly writes to that broker.
+Any change made to a partition of one broker is copied to all other partitions.
+- Consuming is simpler because it is totally up to the Zookeeper to determine how data is read from (which broker is it read from).

+## Example

+We would create a single node cluster spin up Zookeeper here.
+We would create a topic, a producer and a consumer.